- Food & Booze

-OK bike buffs, it’s time to take off the training wheels (and maybe pick out some looser active wear), ‘cause your balanced diet starts today!
+Okay bike buffs, it’s time to take off the training wheels (and maybe pick out some looser active wear), ‘cause your balanced diet starts today!

-When the only fuel our transport needs is a good eggs benny, you can pretty much assume it’s our favourite way to travel, so we were all too happy to hunt down Brisbane’s best cyclist friendly spots.
+When the only fuel our transport needs is a good eggs Benny, you can pretty much assume it’s our favourite way to travel, so we were all too happy to hunt down Brisbane’s best cyclist friendly spots.
 Strap on that helmet and get ready to roll: it’s ride or diet.

 PSA: if the name didn’t give this one away, you’re clearly in need of a coffee.
-Boasting bicycle-themed digs and plenty of room to park your ride, this popular refueling spot dishes out freshly baked Italian pastries and sandwiches to daily cyclist crowds.
+Boasting bicycle-themed digs and plenty of room to park your ride, this popular refuelling spot dishes out freshly baked Italian pastries and sandwiches to daily cyclist crowds.

 Set your ride on Rose & Edward’s wall-mounted racks – you’ll want both hands for this menu.
-The cleverly-dubbed menu items – like ‘The Staple,’ their bacon and egg wrap – are so good, you’ll even forget about that helmet hair.
+The cleverly-dubbed menu items, like ‘The Staple,’ their bacon and egg wrap, are so good you’ll even forget about that helmet hair.

 Due for a service?
 This hole-in-the-wall South Bank spot is loved by the early-morning cyclist crowd.
 With plenty of spots to park and enough smashed avo to have you effortlessly cruising across the Go Between bridge, this one’s right in our wheelhouse.